Tell us a bit about yourself.

-My favourite project has to be my long time collaboration with the luxury Italian brand Etro.
-They are really involved on their designs, so it’s a real honour to work for them.
+My favourite project has to be my long-time collaboration with the luxury Italian brand Etro.
+They are really involved with their designs, so it’s a real honour to work for them.
 I never saw a brand who takes so much care and compassion about textile design.
 And it’s so rewarding to see the designs I made for them on the catwalk.
 That said, my Mata-Hari design for Le Presse Papier was more recently listed in the ten most beautiful wallpapers of the moment by the Architectural Digest which is pretty remarkable too.

 What are you currently working on?

 At the moment I’m working on the spring/summer 2020 collection for a luxury fashion brand.

 Inspiration can come from anywhere and everywhere—museums, movies, books the list could go on.
 As I can start a design from anywhere with my iPad it means I can sketch on demand and as inspiration hits—I love working outside of my studio, in a coffee shop, a museum or a park, the flexibility Affinity Photo for iPad gives me is fantastic.